webdev-dave/reddit-museum/README.md

 ## To Do List

+- work on subsub menu
+- incorporate react router into app so that user should be able to use the web browser arrows undo/redo steps. (this wil also allow users to share specific galleries as specific webpages)
+- prevent youtube iframes from crashing/overloading page
 - place full screen button right below image/media
 - create slide show option that plays art of selected gallery on selected time interval (2sec, 5sec, 10sec)
-- full screen mode using react router?
-- add zoom in/out buttons for image in full screen mode (or at least make sure to allow default browser zoom to work - currently no working) - work on accessing sound in reddit videos
+- add zoom in/out buttons for image in full screen mode (and make sure to allow default browser zoom to work - currently not working)- work on accessing sound in reddit videos
-- add search button to activate search, also show amount of search results on the top of the search results page
+- add search button (and map to enter button) to activate search, also show amount of search results on the top of the search results page
-- also show notifiaction that current results are search resutls (otherwise, the search section can collapse on outside click and then user can be left only with filtered search results without realizing it )
-- maybe turn download feature into full-screen viewing feature (just change icon)
 - make sure that every genre loads a minimum of 35 images (if first request < 35 than automatically request and load the next batch or results)
 - add a share link button option
-- add a chromecase / cast to tv option
+- add a chromecast / cast to tv option
-- make download button downloadUrl work for galleries
-- make sure download button changes when art genre/gallery changes
-- make download button functional
-- create video banner like MET website
 - create touch/swipe effect for gallery on mobile
 - make videos stop playing automatically when user scrolls out of sight
 - figure out how to make a 3D art/photo frame with pure css